genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 #### Checking the insertion
 You can go on to check the TRADE table to see if your insert is there.

-1. Filter the list of services to show only data servers (these are the components that distribute the data).
+1. Filter the list of services to show only Data Servers (these are the components that distribute the data).

 2. Search for the relevant resource - in our case TRADE.